Skip to main content

 From planning to financing and successful implementation of sustainable energy solutions, public authorities have varying levels of knowledge, skills, and capacity, as well as several needs.
 In 2017, an extensive study conducted by the European Covenant of Mayors Office showed that local and regional authorities need support on collecting, monitoring and verifying data for their climate and energy plans.
 Policies for monitoring and verification are often formed on a national level, and cities oftentimes do not have the capacity for setting up proper MRV practices and do not properly monitor the impact of their policies and implemented actions.

-1. to develop and execute a complete and easily replicable peer to peer learning program addressing at least 79 regional authorities or their associations and agencies.
-In this way, by building capacity of regional authorities, we would reach a few hundred of their cities and local members.
+1. To develop and execute a complete and easily replicable peer to peer learning program addressing regional authorities or their associations and agencies.
+In this way, by building capacity of regional authorities, the project could reach a few hundred of their cities and local members through the passing down of knowledge.

-5. to identify and set up proper replication mechanism for the learning programs available to regions/cities beyond the consortium network and the project’s duration.
+5. To identify and set up a proper replication mechanism for the learning programs available to regions/cities beyond the consortium network and the project’s duration.

-Since September 2020, until March 2022 the ENERGee Watch Consortium created and initiated a peer to peer learning program for regional authorities consisting of four different courses:
+The ENERGee Watch Consortium created and initiated a peer-to-peer learning program for regional authorities consisting of four different courses:

 Course 1: Data collection (acquisition and treatment)